ncatlab/nlab-content/pages/3/5/8/4/4853/content.md

 ### Brunnian links

 A _Brunnian link_ is a non-trivial link which has the property that the removal of any of its components results in an unlink.
-The Borromean rings above are an example of a Brunnian link.
-Whether or not the Hopf link is will hopefully be decided by the answers to [this MO question](http://mathoverflow.net/questions/40724/is-the-hopf-link-a-brunnian-link).
+Technically, this includes the Hopf link and any knot (thanks to [this MO question](http://mathoverflow.net/questions/40724/is-the-hopf-link-a-brunnian-link) for settling that issue).
+The Borromean rings above are an example of a Brunnian link with three components.

-+-- {: .query}
-Now that they said Yes, should we ask whether the Hopf link is considered to be a Borromean link?
-It seems to me that it should be (and in fact so should the unknot and the empty link).  ---Toby
-=--

 ## References